 Located on both our Mount Lawley and Joondalup campuses, the PGSB offers postgraduate business courses in a purpose-built environment suitable for students already in the workforce.

-Courses include accounting, finance, management, marketing, human resources, electronic commerce, sport management, enterprise integration, leadership, and urban and regional planning.
+Courses include accounting, finance, management, marketing, human resources, sport management, leadership, and urban and regional planning.

 Business students talk about their ECU experience.